MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/run-with-parameters.md

 ms.author: vabhog
 ms.reviewer: mikeray, alayu, maghan ms.custom: ""
-ms.date: 05/21/2021
+ms.date: 06/14/2021
 ---

-# Create a Parameterized Notebook using Run with Parameters
+# Create a Parameterized Notebook using Run with Parameters action

 **Parameterization** is the ability to execute the same notebook with different parameters.

-This article shows you how to create and run a parameterized notebook in Azure Data Studio using the python kernel.
+This article shows you how to create and run a parameterized notebook in Azure Data Studio with the python kernel.

 > [!Note]
    > Currently parameterization can be used with Python, PySpark, PowerShell, and .Net Interactive Kernels.